isaackwy/desktop-config-files/Slackware15/dotfiles/bin/README.md

 However, my script launches rofi rather than dmenu.

 The statusbar subfolder contains scripts for dwmblocks.
-The nsxiv-rifle-old subfolder contains a script for display images (which I no longer use).
+The nsxiv-rifle-old subfolder contains a script for displaying images (which I no longer use).